What Causes Tight Shoulders? Reasons and Gentle Relief

 A gentle practice for tight shoulders

-The short lesson above works with the release rather than against it.
-It invites tiny lifts of the shoulders toward the ears so you can feel the letting go, easy slow circles that stay well inside comfort, and a longer out breath that helps the shoulders widen and grow heavy.
+The practice is simple: tiny lifts of the shoulders toward the ears so you can feel the letting go, easy slow circles that stay well inside comfort, and a longer out breath that helps the shoulders widen and grow heavy.
 Nothing in it reaches for a stretch or a target.
 You are giving your nervous system a clear, comfortable signal that it is safe to soften.

 This unhurried, attentive style is exactly how Feldy shapes each session.
-If your neck joins in, our guide to tight shoulders and neck builds on the same idea, and the shoulder mobility lesson offers a little more movement when you want it.
+If your neck joins in, our guide to tight shoulders and neck builds on the same idea, the shoulder mobility lesson offers a little more movement when you want it, and if the tension climbs into your head, our neck tension headache stretches meet that gently too.
 The wider background lives in our Feldypedia article on the Feldenkrais Method, and that same gentle thread runs through the Feldy program for shoulder ease.

 A note on care